vimc/montagu-db-backup/README.md

 Options:
-  --password-group=<group>  Password group [default: production] --image-tag=<tag>         Barman image tag [default: master] --pull-image              Pull image before running?
+  --password-group=<group>  Password group [default: production] --image-tag=<tag>         Barman image tag [default: master] --image-source=<repo>     The Docker registry to pull from [default: docker.montagu.dide.ic.ac.uk:5000]
+  --pull-image              Pull image before running?
-  --no-clean-on-error       Don't clean up container/volumes on error
+  --no-clean-on-error       Don't clean up container/volumes on error --slot=<slot>             Replication slot to use on the db

 ```

 These commands create and pass through to the `barman` process in a long running container that is called `barman-montagu`